Football-Analytics-UCU/Shakhtar-Donetsk/REPORT_PLAN.md

 # Task
-- collect data about selected match
+- collect data about the selected match
 - analyze the match using given concepts, methods, and tools
 - present the result in a report (dashboard, PDF file, website, TG-channel)